Additional statutory reporting requirements

 The Department of Corrections is required to provide additional reporting at the end of each financial year under the Corrections Act 2004 and the Parole Act 2002.

 Section 190 of the Corrections Act 2004

-Section 190 prescribes particular requirements that must be reported on in the Department’s annual report.
-These requirements cover:
+Section 190 prescribes particular requirements that must be reported on in the Department’s Annual Report.
+The requirements cover:

-Section 190(1)(a) – reports on how the Chief Executive has carried out his functions under section 8(1)(k), of ensuring that processes are established and maintained to identify communities significantly affected by policies and practices in the corrections system, and giving opportunities for those communities to give their views on those policies and practices, and ensured those views were taken into account, together with information on how prison managers have carried out that responsibility.
+Section 190(1)(a) – a report on how the Chief Executive has carried out his functions under section 8(1)(k) and Prison Managers have carried out their functions under section 12(d), of ensuring that processes are established and maintained to identify communities significantly affected by policies and practices in the corrections system, and giving opportunities for those communities to give their views on those policies and practices, and ensuring those views are taken into account.

-Section 190(1)(b) – reports on the work undertaken by the inspectors of prisons, including statistical information about the disposition of complaints and comment on issues arising from complaints or visits.
+Section 190(1)(b) – a report on the work undertaken by the inspectors of Corrections, including statistical information about the disposition of complaints made by people under control or supervision and comment on issues arising from complaints or visits.

-Section 190(1)(c)(d)(e) – reports on the processes and systems in place to supervise and control the monitoring of prisoner phone calls, including statistics on the proportion of prisoner calls monitored and the number and percentage of calls disclosed under section 117(1) and (2):
+Section 190(1)(c)(d)(e) – a report on the processes and systems in place to supervise and control the monitoring of prisoner phone calls, including statistics on the proportion of prisoner calls monitored (otherwise than merely by being recorded) and the number and percentage of calls disclosed under section 117(1) and (2):

 - to any person other than an employee of the Chief Executive or a contractor

 - to an employee of the Chief Executive or a contractor, and